 As is the case with most success tales, the ignition of the world famous ‘Space Exploration Technologies’ featured a disgruntled man with power, who was made to rethink how the world worked and how he could help change it.
+Many years later, the history of SpaceX makes for some exciting reading.

 In 2002, PayPal co-founder and CEO of Tesla Motors, South African born, Elon Musk, was pursuing a grand scheme to rekindle public interest in sending humans to Mars.
 Musk was already a multimillionaire at the age of 30.
 A space enthusiast with degrees in Physics and Business, this entrepreneur wanted to place a small greenhouse laden with seeds and nutrient gel on the Martian surface to establish life there, if only temporarily.
 He easily got contractors who could build him the lander for a comparatively low cost, but the problem was launching it.
 Musk didn’t want to pay what the US rocket companies were charging him for the equipment and so he made a few trips to Russia to try and get a fair bargain.
 But sadly (or as a twist of Fate) he still couldn’t get a fair deal without financial risks.